deepnetworkgmbh/joseki/PRODUCTOVERVIEW.md

 ### Kubegaard cornerstones

-- Scheduled configuration audits via scans
+- *Scans* - scheduled configuration audits
   - Scan periods can be adjusted (e.g. daily, weekly, etc.)
   - Currently, scan targets can be limited via configuration only.
 In the future, we're planning to allow this via the UI.
 - In the V1 version, from the UI you cannot select a subset of targets to be scanned.
 However, via scanners configuration, you can limit what the scanners can access and will scan.
 - Audit different types of objects via different underlying scanners.
 These objects are:
   - azure cloud infrastructure: databases, networks, vendor-specific products.
   - k8s objects: deployment, statefulset, etc.
   - docker images.
 - Rank all found issues based on their severity.
   - The user can override the severity of specific types of issues.
-- Suggestions for remedies or solutions to discovered issues whenever possible.
+- Suggest remedies or solutions to discovered issues whenever possible.
   - Some problems may not have a solution at the moment. (e.g. a CVE that is recently discovered and is not yet addressed)
 - Reporting and historical overview

 ### Out of scope